ft-interactive/guffipedia/README.md

 Commits to the master branch will built on CI.
 Successful builds will be published to live.
 Write tests to prevent bad code being made live.

-## Use Starter Kit
+## Uses Starter Kit

-This project began with the [starter-kit](https://github.com/ft-interactive/starter-kit).
+This project began life with the [starter-kit](https://github.com/ft-interactive/starter-kit).

 ## Licence
 This software is published by the Financial Times under the [MIT licence](http://opensource.org/licenses/MIT).